raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

   //=> 9
 ```

 We are indeed taking the half of four, incrementing that, and squaring the result.
+So while `foldl` is left associative, `(((a b) c) d)`, `foldr` is right-associative, `(a (b (c d)))`.

 ### the bottom line

-If we look at the implementation of `foldr` and think about stacks and recursion and so on, we can come to the conclusion that while `foldr` does appear to apply the folding function from the right, `foldr` is actually applying the folding function from the left, it's just that we've used recursion and the call stack to reverse the order of elements.
+If we look at the implementation of `foldr` and think about stacks and recursion and so on, we can come to the conclusion that while `foldr` does associate the folding function from the right, it actually applies the folding function from the left, it's just that we've used recursion and the call stack to reverse the order of elements.

 This is true in a certain sense, but it's really just an implementation detail.
 The point is to understand the semantics of `foldl` and `foldr`, and the semantics are:

 - Both `foldl` and `foldr` consume from the left.
 And thus, they can be written to consume iterables.
-- `foldl` applies its folding function from the left.
+- `foldl` associates its folding function from the left.
-- `foldr` applies its folding function from the right.
+- `foldr` associates its folding function from the right.

-In sum, the order of *consuming* values and the order of *applying* a folding function are two separate concepts.
+In sum, the order of *consuming* values and the order of *associating* a folding function are two separate concepts.

 ---